ecaoile/Lab01-About-Me-Quiz/README.md

 As an assignment, this lab gave me a opportunity to practice basic C# syntax and get used to creating functions with different return types.

 ## How to run the program
+- Ensure you have the following installed:
+  - Visual Studio 2017 Community
+  - .NET Core 2.1 RC SDK
+  - Git Bash if running Windows
-- Clone the repository from GitHub using the link provided at the top right
+- Clone the repository from GitHub to your desired directory using the clone or download link provided at the top right area of the main repository page
 - Open the solution file (found in Lab01-About-Me-Quiz\Lab01_About_Me\Lab01_About_Me.sln)
 - Once the solution file is open in Visual Studio, hit the green play button to run the program